-The word cenote comes from the Mayan word dzote and means "sink hole".
+The word cenote comes from the Mayan word dzonot and means "sink hole".

-What we have here around Tulum are many miles of underground rivers mostly freshwater.
-These systems are diveable by certified Open Water divers because they are what's called caverns, where there is always natural sunlight clerly visible.
-Caverns are basically the entrances to caves.
+In and around Tulum there are many miles of underground rivers (cave systems) with mostly freshwater.
+Open Water divers can dive these rivers/cave systems in the cavern zone which is where the natural sunlight is always clearly visible.
+Caverns are basically the entrances to the caves.
+Caverns are also known as cenotes.

 Cavern Diving here in the Tulum area has a very good safety record.

-The guide has to be a Full Cave Diver and DM
+The guide has to be a Full Cave Diver and Dive Master/Instructor

-Guides dive in full cave equipment, ie 2 tanks.
+The guide dives in full cave equipment, including 2 tanks